-Quality neck physiotherapy can have a very quick and effective result for relieving your neck headache.
-The key to a better treatment response is confirming your diagnosis.
+Quality neck physiotherapy can have a speedy and effective result for relieving your neck headache—the key to better treatment response in confirming your diagnosis.
 PhysioWorks physiotherapists are experts in the diagnosis and treatment of a neck headache.
-After you have been assessed your physio will start you on treatment that fixes YOUR problems.
+After your assessment, your physio will start you on treatment techniques that fix YOUR problems.

 Your neck headache treatment may include all or some of the following techniques:

 - Stiff neck joints may need to be loosened or unlocked via joint mobilisation (gentle gliding techniques), joint traction or in specific cases a gentle and localised joint manipulation technique.

 - Hypermobile (or dynamically unstable) joints may require specific deep neck muscle strengthening exercises to stabilise, control and limit the joint movement available.